waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Current Quest: The Secret Medicine
 *   **Goal:** Find the special medicine in Cianwood City to cure the sick Ampharos in the Olivine Lighthouse.
-*   **Current Location:** I have discovered the Cianwood Pharmacy.
-My working hypothesis is that the Pharmacist inside will give me the medicine.
+*   **Current Location:** I have discovered the Cianwood Pharmacy. *   **FAILED Hypothesis:** The Pharmacist in Cianwood Pharmacy has the Secret Medicine.
+This was proven false; he just runs a regular shop.
 *   **Alternative Hypothesis:** The Pharmacist may require me to complete another task first, such as defeating the Cianwood Gym Leader.

 ### Cianwood Gym Puzzle (FAILED - ALL HYPOTHESES INVALIDATED)